Want in on iOS 13? Buy the new iPod Touch

-In his review of the iPod Touch 2019, my colleague, Patrick Holland very clearly lays out why, despite its appeal to certain consumers, most will want to skip the iPod Touch.
-And while I can totally see and agree with many of his points, ultimately I see it differently.
+In his review of the iPod Touch 2019, my colleague Patrick Holland very clearly lays out why, despite its appeal to certain consumers, most will want to skip the iPod Touch.
+And while I can totally understand and agree with many of his points, ultimately I see it differently.

-- The game and app selection on the App Store has never disappointed me

-That's really it for me.
-I have an iPhone XS Max and absolutely have no need for the iPod Touch, but I'm excited about those of you who do.
+That's really it.
+I have an iPhone XS Max and absolutely have no need for the iPod Touch, but I'm excited for those of you who do.
 And here are three reasons I think the iPod Touch is a near steal at $200.

 Apple Arcade

-Later this year Apple will launch Apple Arcade, a subscription-based games service where you pay a monthly fee to play iOS games made by some of the top game developers in the world.
-Personally, the most exciting for me include Annapurna Interactive, makers of Donut County and Mistwalker, headed by Final Fantasy creator, Hironobu Sakaguchi
+Later this year Apple will launch Apple Arcade, a subscription-based games service where you pay a monthly fee to play iOS games made by some of the world's top game developers.
+The most exciting for me include Annapurna Interactive, makers of Donut County, and Mistwalker, headed by Final Fantasy creator Hironobu Sakaguchi.

-Apple expects to have 100 exclusive and non-exclusive games lined up for the service at launch, with more coming later.
-You'll sign up for the service and can download any Apple Arcade game you wish at no additional cost.
+Apple expects to have 100 exclusive and nonexclusive games lined up for the service at launch, with more coming later.
+You'll sign up for the service and then download any Apple Arcade game you wish at no additional cost.

-The best thing about this service for iPod Touch owners -- which has no cellular connection, only Wi-Fi -- is that every game will be playable offline.
-That means if you're on the train or in the backseat of a carpool vehicle you can play your games to your heart's content.
+The best thing about this service for owners of the iPod Touch, which has no cellular connection, only Wi-Fi, is that every game will be playable offline.
+That means you can play your games to your heart's content even if you're on the train or in the back seat of a carpool vehicle.

 A subscription will cost the same for individuals or a family of six and will be compatible across iPad, iPhone and Apple TV.